PMabwa/CapeTown_AirBnB_Capstone_Project/README.md

 ### Prediction Model for Optimal Pricing

-To identify the most accurate model for predicting Airbnb listing prices, several models were tested, with **LightGBM** emerging as the best-performing model due to its ability to handle large datasets efficiently and capture non-linear relationships effectively.
+To identify the most accurate model for predicting Airbnb listing prices, several models were tested, with **Polynomial Regression Model** emerging as the best-performing model due to its ability to handle large datasets efficiently and capture non-linear relationships effectively.
 This is the detailed summary of all the models used:

 | **Model**                          	| **Train RMSE** 	| **Test RMSE** 	| **R² Score** 	|
 |------------------------------------	|----------------	|---------------	|--------------	|